updated July 19, 2017

 3) Name hate groups not tolerated.
 This may include the symbols of specific terrorist groups known to state or local government, Nazi, confederate symbols, Trump logos and slogans including “MAGA”.
 Include a reference in your policy that the list is not exhaustive.
 Naming some of the unacceptable hate group symbols in your statement is the most effective step a small business can do to communicate its tolerance policy.

-New Jersey issued a 2017 terror assessment report earlier this year that named these top risks:
+The State of New Jersey issued a 2017 terror assessment report earlier this year that named these top risks:

 3) Don’t violate anti-discrimination laws.
 Federal and state laws protect certain groups from discrimination.
 You policy should not discriminate against these protected groups.
 Federal law protects us from discrimination or harassment based on sex, race, age, disability, color, creed, national origin or religion.
 Some state and local laws protect additional groups against harassment and discrimination.
 Know the law in your location.